machineperson/machineperson.github.io/_posts/2016-01-04-exporting-apache-metrics-to-prometheus.markdown

 The `GOROOT` variable points to the location the Go tools are installed - if you didn't install them to a custom location, you don't have to set this manually.

+Reload your config with the new environment variables by running
+    $ source ~/.bashrc

 ## Install

 Now you should be ready to install the Apache exporter: